department-of-veterans-affairs/caseflow/docs/bat-team.md

 emoji tag it with the :bat: emoji.

 If a Github ticket already exists for the underlying issue, the Sentry alert should be ignored for a week.

 If a Github ticket does not yet exist, create a Github ticket, with a link to the Sentry incident in the ticket description.

 The key evaluation is whether this incident reflects an immediate production issue, particularly affecting data integrity, or whether it can be picked up during normal sprint planning.
+If it's an immediate production issue, you should escalate to the tech lead for the affected feature, and consult with them about next steps.
+If it's an outtage of some kind, we should convene folks in #appeals-swat.
 The Bat Team should do just enough investigation to determine further action.

-Mark the Sentry alert in Slack with the green checkmark emoji when it has been triaged.
+Mark the Sentry alert in Slack with the green checkmark emoji when it has been triaged, and you can ignore the alert in Sentry for a week.